Practitioner Training – Applied Facilitation in Community & Organisational Settings including

 Venue: The Edmund Rice Heritage Centre, Mt Sion, Barrack St, Waterford City.

 Facilitators: Beatrice Barry Murphy and Jim Sheehan.

 This course is partially subsided through the support of the HSE but we are reliant on generating sufficient fee income to run this course.
 In order to make it accessible, there will be a sliding scale course fee, as follows.

 Standard Fee: €290: for paid staff whose organisations will pay the fee.

 Reduced Fee: €150: for paid staff where funding support is not available from the employing organisation.

 Reduced Fee: €90: Volunteers with small organisations; and other applicants with exceptional circumstances.

 (2) Participatory Methods for Communities and Organisations (QQI Level 6)

 The third practitioner component course in this Practitioner Training Programme, will be ‘Participatory Methods for Communities and Organisations’.
-This open Access and QQI Level 6 accredited course commenced in March 2017 and will be completed in early June 2017.
-The next anticipated offering of this coursse is in 2019 (under review).
-For further information you can contact Liam McCarhty at firstname.lastname@example.org.
+This open Access and QQI Level 6 accredited course was successfully deliveryed (March 2017 – June 2017) with very positive feed.
+The next offering of this course is in Spring 2019.
+For further information you can contact Liam McCarthy at email@example.com.